-Now, reinstall Skype for Windows 10 by launching the Microsoft Store, search for it, and download it again.
+Now, reinstall Skype for Windows by launching the Microsoft Store, searching for it, and downloading it again.

-Once you’re done, restart your computer, then launch Skype for Windows 10 again.
-Everything should be working just fine now, but if for some reasons things are still not working as it should, then we’d have to recommend switching to the Desktop version of Skype.
+Once you’re done, restart your computer, then launch Skype for Windows again.
+Everything should be working just fine now, but if for some reason things are still not working as it should, then we’d have to recommend switching to the Desktop version of Skype.